 BOLO in Law Enforcement Code: "Be on the Lookout"

 Law enforcement officers are known for talking in codes and slang.
-In fact, it can sometimes seem like they're speaking an entirely different language.
-BOLO is one of those slang words that can bring about a bit of confusion.
+BOLO is one of those slang words that can be more accurately known by other names, such as an "All Points Bulletin" or an APB.

-A BOLO is more accurately called an "All Points Bulletin" or APB.
-These information bulletins are sent to police officers across all points of a jurisdiction, into neighboring jurisdictions, and sometimes even across the country through dispatchers, depending on where a suspect was last seen or where he is believed to be headed.
+APBs are information bulletins sent to police officers across all points of a jurisdiction, and sometimes into neighboring jurisdictions or even across the country as well.
+It depends on where a suspect was last seen and where he is believed to be headed.

 Another term for BOLO is "Attempt to Locate" or ATL.
-Although ATLs might also include information about criminal activity or suspects, BOLOs are usually called "attempts to locate" when officers are asked to check on someone's welfare as opposed to being alerted to a potential arrest situation.
+These bulletins might also include information about criminal activity or suspects, but BOLOs are usually only called "attempts to locate" when officers are asked to check on someone's welfare as opposed to being alerted to a potential arrest situation.

-Police dispatchers issue BOLOs when a crime has occurred and they have information that could lead to finding evidence or to an arrest.
-This information may come from the original 911 caller or from other officers as they arrive at the scene of a situation.
+Police dispatchers issue BOLOs when a crime has been committed and they have information that could lead to finding evidence or to an arrest.
+This information can come from an original 911 call or from other officers as they arrive at the scene of a situation.